 Length: 2 pages

-This resolution was introduced on September 12, 2006, in a previous session of Congress, but was not enacted.
+This resolution was introduced on September 12, 2006, in a previous session of Congress, but it did not receive a vote.

 Sep 12, 2006

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S.Res.
 566 (109th) was a simple resolution in the United States Congress.